rholang/archive-old/content/guide/02-rholang/00-rholang.md

 description: Everything you need to know to get up and running with Atlaskit
 ---
 # Rholang
 Rholang is a new programming language designed for use in distributed systems.
-Like all newborn things, it is growing and changing rapidly.
 This document describes the syntax in Rholang.

 Rholang is "process-oriented": all computation is done by means of message passing.
 Messages are passed on "channels", which are rather like message queues; however, the channels behave more like bags (multisets) rather than queues, since there is no implicit ordering on messages.